-As IFAs, we should be forgiven for not paying enough attention to our marketing efforts.
-After all, our speciality is based around investments and finance, not outreach, lead generation and KPI assessment.
+As a financial adviser, you should be forgiven for not paying enough attention to marketing efforts.
+After all, our speciality is based on investments and finance, not outreach, lead generation and KPI assessment.
 We’ve also always traditionally relied on referrals and word-of-mouth for finding new clients.

 But excellent marketing with clear-cut goals is growing more and more vital as people, particularly younger generations, turn to increasingly digitalised means of finding products and services.
 If you are or plan to become, a fully virtual financial adviser, digital marketing effectively becomes your bread and butter.

 Wading into the marketing waters can be intimidating, particularly if you’re a smaller practice with no internal sales or outreach department.
 Where do you begin?
 How do you determine what your goals are and how do you measure the extent of your success?